McDonald's (MCD) Received its Third Buy in a Row

 McDonald’s (MCD) Received its Third Buy in a Row

-After Stephens and Barclays gave McDonald’s (NYSE: MCD) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Jon Tower maintained a Buy rating on McDonald’s yesterday.
+After Stephens and Barclays gave McDonald’s (NYSE: MCD) a Buy rating last month, the company received another Buy, this time from Evercore ISI.
+Analyst David Palmer maintained a Buy rating on McDonald’s today and set a price target of $230.00.
 The company’s shares closed last Monday at $214.44, close to its 52-week high of $221.93.

-According to TipRanks.com, Tower is a 2-star analyst with an average return of 3.3% and a 33.3% success rate.
-Tower covers the Services sector, focusing on stocks such as Restaurant Brands International, Dave & Busters Entertainment, and Red Robin Gourmet.
+According to TipRanks.com, Palmer is a 5-star analyst with an average return of 9.8% and a 69.4% success rate.
+Palmer covers the Consumer Goods sector, focusing on stocks such as Mondelez International, Brinker International, and Conagra Brands.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for McDonald’s with a $223.44 average price target, a 5.6% upside from current levels.
+Currently, the analyst consensus on McDonald’s is a Strong Buy with an average price target of $224.33, which is a 6.0% upside from current levels.
 In a report issued on January 22, Kalinowski Equity Research also upgraded the stock to Buy with a $240.00 price target.

 See today’s analyst top recommended stocks >>